Asian shares fall on fears virus outbreaks are rebounding

 Despite the uncertainty, stocks have mounted a historic comeback in the past couple of months, with the S&P 500 rallying 44.5% between late March and Monday, erasing most of its losses tied to the pandemic.

-Benchmark U.S. crude oil lost 95 cents to $35.31 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil lost $1.72 to $34.54 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 8 cents to settle at $36.26 a barrel Friday.
-Brent crude oil, the international standard, fell 68 cents to $38.05 a barrel.
+Brent crude oil, the international standard, fell $1.29 to $37.44 a barrel.

 AP Business Writer Joe McDonald in Beijing contributed.